The64thGamer/cheeseepedia/old/locations_archive/Location Pages #-L/houston-tx-2220-fm-1960.md

 ## Stages

-When this location first opened, it featured {{< wiki-link "Classic Stage" >}}, receiving {{< wiki-link "Concept Unification" >}} sometime around 1991/1992.
-Around 2009-2010, when the store remodeled again, the stage was replaced with a Studio C Beta stage featuring a {{< wiki-link "Chuck E Cheese 16m (Animatronic)" >}}.
+When this location first opened, it featured [Classic Stage], receiving [Concept Unification] sometime around 1991/1992.
+Around 2009-2010, when the store remodeled again, the stage was replaced with a Studio C Beta stage featuring a [Chuck E Cheese 16m (Animatronic)].
 As the store's closure date neared in August 2018, the animatronic bot would lose his teeth,(1) remaining up to the closure of the store.

 ## History